Funeral Costs

 This typically includes the hearse (the "funeral coach") and a service van for transporting the body from the place of death to the funeral home.

 A burial vault is an outer container that houses the casket.
 While no state law requires a vault, most cemeteries require them to prevent the ground from settling.
-For a full comparison of burial expenses, check our Cremation vs Burial Cost Comparison.
+Cremation generally avoids vault and plot costs entirely, which is a major reason it is often far less expensive than burial.

 Warning: Be wary of "sealer" or "gasketed" caskets.
 These are often marketed as a way to protect the body, but they are primarily a high-margin upsell and do not prevent natural decomposition.